Entropy4/Ada-Act/README.md

 # Ada-Act
-Code and Data Repository for Ada-Act research paper
+Code and Data Repository for the _**Ada-Act: Adapting Activations from Data**_ research paper

 ## Overview
-This repository contains all the code and data obtained from 14 data-sets which were used in the paper *_Ada-Act: Adapting Activations from Data_*
+This repository contains all the code and data obtained from 14 data-sets which were used in the paper _**Ada-Act: Adapting Activations from Data**_

 ## Data-sets used
 * Ionosphere